Sagie Benaim

 My research interests are in computer vision, machine learning and computer graphics.
 In particular, I am interested in generative models, neural based signal representations and inverse graphics.
 I am also interested in how disentangled and generative models can be used to better understand the visual world.

-I am recruiting M.Sc. and Ph.D. students.
-If you are interested in wokring with me, please contact me!
+I am always seeking excellent students and postdocs.
+If you are interested, please contact me!

 Email / CV / Github / LinkedIn / Google Scholar / Twitter